Aameer/aameer.github.io/_posts/2014-10-13-two-level-ajax-in-a-loop.markdown

 for that paticular response

-I tried to use many solutions and hacks, like setimeout , many other solutions from stackoverflow and diferent blogs but none of them seemed worked for our problem Then I solved it with by having simple abstraction for the ajaxOptsAjaxFirst the solution is mentioned below:
+I tried to use many solutions and hacks, like setimeout , many other solutions from stackoverflow and diferent blogs but none of them seemed worked for our problem.
+Then I solved it with by having simple abstraction for the ajaxOptsAjaxFirst.
+Code is as under:

 {% highlight javascript linenos %}
 var NAMESPACE ={